 4. Treat Her to Her Favorite Breakfast

-Many families typically go out for brunch on Mother’s Day, so why shouldn’t she?
+Many families plan a brunch on Mother’s Day, so why shouldn’t she?
 Drop off her favorite breakfast and cheers a mimosa to how strong she is and how proud you are of her.
-If you’re not nearby, order her favorite brunch delivery and let her enjoy it from the comfort of her home with a comfy pair of joggers.
+If you’re not nearby, order her favorite brunch delivery and let her enjoy it from the comfort of her home.

 5. Ask How She’s Doing